zackees/video-subtitles/README.md

   and use point and clicks to get free translations.
 However this is extremely slow as pages need to be clicked by a bot.
 Also the translations are uploaded in chunks so you might get weird translations at the cutoff point.
 While the API key will be lightning fast and the translations have been verified to be excellent quality.
-Also, this mode may break unexpectadly in the future.
+Also, this free mode may break unexpectadly in the future.
   * After the translations are done, you'll get a new folder that is the name of the video with "test_" prepended to it.
 So `myvideo.mp4` will generate a "text_myvideo" with srt files for all the languages
     * in the example above, you would get
       * `text_myvideo/en.srt`